Tags

 There’s a Git repository locally where submodules were in temporary branches during the initial pull.
 I made commits on that temporary branch, and then switched back to the main branch.
 However, those committed changes seem to be lost and cannot be found within the main branch.
 I also can’t find any record of that temporary branch.

-Solutions After committing to a temporary branch within the Git submodule and switching back to the main branch, these commits are no longer found.
+After committing to a temporary branch within the Git submodule and switching back to the main branch, these commits are no longer found.
+This situation can be resolved by following the steps below:

 Git Disable HTTP Repository